Cecilapp/Cecil/docs/3-Templates.md

 ## Lookup rules

-In most of cases **you don’t need to specify a layout name** (in the [front matter](2-Content.md#front-matter) of the page) : **Cecil selects the most appropriate layout**, according to the page _type_.
+In most of cases **you don’t need to specify the layout**: Cecil selects the most appropriate layout, according to the page _type_.

-For example, the HTML output of _home page_ will be rendered in the following order:
+For example, the HTML output of _home page_ (`index.md`) will be rendered:

-1. with `my-layout.html.twig` if the `layout` variable is set to "my-layout" in the front matter of `index.md`
+1. with `my-layout.html.twig` if the `layout` variable is set to "my-layout" (in the front matter)
+2. if not, with `home.html.twig` if the file exists
-2. if not, with `index.html.twig` if the file exists
+3. if not, with `index.html.twig` if the file exists
-3. if not, with `list.html.twig` if the file exists
+4. if not, with `list.html.twig` if the file exists
-4. etc.
+5. etc.

 All rules are detailed below, for each page type, in the priority order.